mrisher/smtp-sts/mta-sts.md

 with the applied policy result in failure reports to the policy domain, as described in the TLSRPT specification (TODO: add ref).

-## MX Preference

-When applying a policy, sending MTAs SHOULD select recipient MXs by first eliminating any MXs at lower priority than the current host (if in the MX candidate set), then eliminating any non-matching (as specified by the MTA-STS Policy) MX hosts from the candidate MX set, and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.

 ## Policy Application Control Flow

 An example control flow for a compliant sender consists of the following steps:

 1. Check for a cached policy whose time-since-fetch has not exceeded its `max_age`.
-If none exists, attempt to fetch a new policy.
+If none exists, attempt to fetch a new policy (perhaps asynchronously, so as not to block message delivery).
 (Optionally, sending MTAs may unconditionally check for a new policy at this step.)
-2. If no policy is present, proceed with non-STS delivery.
-3. Filter candidate MXs against the current policy.
-4. If no candidate MXs are valid and the policy mode is `enforce`, temporarily fail the message.
-(If the mode is `report`, generate a failure report but deliver as though MTA-STS were not implemented.)
-5. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS and the MX host's PKIX certificate validation.
+2. For each candidate MX, in order of MX priority, attempt to deliver the message, enforcing STARTTLS, PKIX certificate validation, and (assuming a policy is present), certificate validation as described in "MX Certificate Validation."
+3. Upon message retries, a message MAY be permanently failed following first checking for the presence of a new policy (as indicated by the `id` field in the `_mta-sts` TXT record).

 # Operational Considerations